Saving Data to Tables

 Tables with primary key or identity columns are editable by default.

-To save data loaded from other objects to a table, specify the target table as INSERT, UPDATE, and DELETE objects.
+To save data loaded from other objects to a table, specify the target table using INSERT, UPDATE, and DELETE objects.

 IDTABLE_SCHEMATABLE_NAMETABLE_TYPETABLE_CODEINSERT_OBJECTUPDATE_OBJECTDELETE_OBJECT